________________________________________________________________________________________________________________________

 bambucicletas

-comfortable upright riding position with a great use of bamboo tubes in an
+for a comfortable upright riding position, with a great use of bamboo in a

-was displayed at the AmericanBambooSociety website first on 22 Nov 2001,
+was published at the AmericanBambooSociety website first on 20 Nov 2001, causing

 bamboo fender fendersbamboo fender fenders